 The Regional Housing Needs Assessment (RHNA) is a state-mandated requirement for all nine regional planning commissions in New Hampshire per RSA 36:47.II.
 The purpose of the RHNA is to assess “the regional need for housing for persons and families of all levels of income” every five years.
 As CNHRPC gathers housing related information for the assessment in our region, we will also be coordinating with the other NH regional planning commissions and the NH Office of Planning and Development.
 Together we will leverage each other’s resources and advance a unified approach to determine housing needs across the State.

-Please send any comments related to the draft CNHRPC Regional Housing Needs Assessment to Michael Tardiff (mtardiff@cnhrpc.org) or Stephanie Alexander (salexander@cnhrpc.org).
+Please send any comments related to the CNHRPC Regional Housing Needs Assessment to Michael Tardiff (mtardiff@cnhrpc.org) or Stephanie Alexander (salexander@cnhrpc.org).

 Project Details: